Children who need fostering come from diverse backgrounds. That means we need and welcome applications to foster from a diverse range of people.

 Yes.
 A lot of children love pets, so other than any known allergies or fears, pets can be a good thing!

-Having a disability or health (physical or mental) condition won’t preclude you from becoming a foster carer in itself (we need a diverse range of foster carers) – but you will need to undergo a medical to help determine your ability to foster.
+Having a disability or health (physical or mental) condition won’t preclude you from becoming a foster carer in itself (we need a diverse range of foster carers).
+Everyone who applies to foster needs to undergo a medical but there may be things we can put in place to support you becoming a foster carer.

 Fostering regulations state that if you smoke, that you do so outside/away from children.
 However, you cannot foster a child aged 5 or younger if you smoke.